bjchia/bjchia.github.io/references.md

 5. Become digitally savvy (CAD, Adobe, Computational design, FEA)

 Amy Tang
+1. Worked Johnson & Johnson Co-op (30 hrs/week) while taking two mechE classes and being PI at the same time.
+  - Didn't know what to expect, 1st internship taught her about what engineering was really like
+  - **Not knowing everything is okay and it's good to ask questions**
+2. Interviewing Skills:
+  - Going to workplace as engineer most people know you have the academia background
+  - Interview is your personality-presenting the best projection of yourself
+  - HR pepole don't have engineering background, based on experience/personality based questions
+  - Important to show you're a normal human being and can work in team settings
+3. Job Experience
+  - SSL, more design based, couldn't see herself working there for an extended time
+  - Lockheed Martin, more project based/meeting with managers
+4. Pursuing master's degree while working at Lockheed Martin
+  - Management Master's Degree online
+  - Companies offering master’s degree while working, easier to do right after college
+5. College
+  - Doesn’t miss school, but misses being able to see friends everyday at anytime of the day
+  - Regrets: joining one of the design teams, other design teams, other extracurriculars besides TT
+6. Having a connection of people
+  - Found lockheed martin job through mutual connection,

 Bryan Zhao
 1. Emphasis on how own self-work and personal projects is more valuable than joining organizations on campus.